sholtomaud/phd/Confirmation/README.md

 2. Gaps
 3. Solutions

-in the current/proposed legislation and literature on risk management frameworks, which may provide gaps or challenges to the successful deployment of a framework.
+In the current/proposed legislation and literature on risk management frameworks, which may provide gaps or challenges to the successful deployment of a framework.

+As interpreted here, the high level requirements for such a framework are:

+* System for managing and monitoring risk
+* System for integrating data relevant to management and monitoring of risk
+*

 ## Component 2

-The goal of the second aim is to test and develop technology for a MVP which enables such a management framework to be undertaken.
+The goal of the second aim is to test and develop a Minimum Viable Product (MVP) which enables services to be provided as a part of this management framework.
+Included within the MVP are arcitechtural considerations regarding integration of disparate data model requirements, and a visualisation of the MVP services to demonstrate the capability of the services.

  A reactive development philosophy has been used for the development process [@Reactive2014].
 This philosophy embraces the concept of continual data model improvement and change at minimal effort.